microsoft/pxt-arcade/docs/recipes/shark-splash/02-enemies.md

 ## Conclusion @unplugged

 Now that you have enemies, let's add code to destroy the enemies with your projectiles!
-Or you can try your hand at making them move, or spawning different kinds of enemies.
+Or, if you want, you can continue with making them move or with spawning different kinds of enemies.

 |      |      |      |
 |:----:|:----:|:----:|